Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Introduction

-The most natural thing to do with such a model is to deploy it in a rejection sampling loop in which the oracle is used to decide whether to reject a sample or not.
-Depending on circumstances this may be an acceptable final ``generative model,'' but it may come at an unacceptable computational cost, particularly in terms of latency.
-Consider the concrete example of realtime autonomous vehicle model predictive control and path planning \citep{janner2022planning}.
-Selecting a control action conditioned on a joint sample of forward in time trajectories that do not produce collisions or other infractions is a supremely important task that requires low latency and extremely high success rates.
-If a generative model fit on trajectories with no observed collisions or infractions produces infracting joint trajectories with probability $\epsilon$ (state of the art models \citep{lee2017desire, djuric2018short, gupta2018social, cui2019multimodal, ngiam2021scene, scibior2021imagining} can have high joint infraction rates), then in order to find at least one non-infracting sample with $1-\delta$ probability without looping the rejection sampler requires $\frac{\log \delta}{\log \epsilon}$ batched parallel samples.
-Depending on the specific concrete value of $1-\delta$ required (e.g. 1 chance in a billion of having latency arising from rejection sampling looping imposed) and the baseline trajectory model rejection rate (e.g. 30-50\% is not atypical) this could require running many parallel samplers (in this concrete example around 30), a number that, depending on model size and available realtime edge computational capacity, is likely to be prohibitively large.
-Other concrete examples of this nature arise in many control as inference problems \citep{levine2018reinforcement}.
-Minimizing $\epsilon$ directly, or restricting the generative model to only place mass on the positive support region indicated by the oracle, is the most natural thing to try to combat this problem.
-Working towards this goal includes a body of work on amortized rejection sampling \citep{naderiparizi2022amortized,warrington2020coping} and the body of related work on generative adversarial networks (GAN)s \citep{goodfellow2014generative}.
-Of course in the GAN setting the discriminator (which can be used in a rejection sampling loop for improved performance \citep{azadi2018discriminator, che2020your}) is learned rather than being fixed as in the case we consider.
+The simplest way to use an oracle is to deploy the model with a rejection sampling loop in which the oracle is used to filter the output and return the constraint-satisfying samples~\citep{kim2023consistency}.
+Depending on circumstances this may constitute an acceptable final ``generative model'', but this solution comes at a (potentially unacceptable) computational cost.
+Consider the concrete example of real-time autonomous vehicle path planning and model predictive control \citep{zhong2022guided}.
+This task involves generating the next control action for an autonomous vehicle based the past and current state of itself and its surroundings.
+The generated action must avoid collisions and other types of invalid behavior, collectively referred to as ``infractions.''
+This is an extremely challenging task that requires low latency and high success rates.
+To guarantee low latency, it is essential to generate a sufficiently large number of parallel samples to ensure obtaining at least one valid sample with high probability.
+Assume that a generative model trained on trajectories with no infractions produces infracting trajectories for all vehicles with probability $\epsilon$ (state of the art models \citep{lee2017desire, djuric2018short, gupta2018social, cui2019multimodal, ngiam2021scene, scibior2021imagining, niedoba2023diffusion} can have high infraction rates.)
+Generating at least one non-infracting sample with $1-\delta$ probability without looping the rejection sampler requires $\frac{\log \delta}{\log \epsilon}$ parallel samples.
+Depending on the specific concrete value of $1-\delta$ required (e.g. 1 chance in a billion of having latency arising from rejection sampling looping imposed) and the baseline trajectory model rejection rate (e.g. 30-50\% is not atypical) this could require running many parallel samplers (in this concrete example around 30).
+Depending on model size and available realtime edge computational capacity, this quantity may be prohibitively large.
+Other examples of this nature arise in many control as inference problems \citep{levine2018reinforcement}.